937th Training Group

-The 937th Training Group was a United States Air Force unit stationed at Fort Sam Houston, part of Joint Base San Antonio, Texas.
-It conducts medical training for the Air Force.
+The 937th Training Group is a United States Air Force unit stationed at Fort Sam Houston, part of Joint Base San Antonio, Texas.
+It conducts medical training for the Air Force and is part of the 37th Training Wing.

 It was previously active with the 442d Tactical Airlift Wing at Tinker Air Force Base, Oklahoma.
 The group was activated in January 1963 as the 937th Troop Carrier Group when Continental Air Command formed groups to improve the mobilization capability of its dispersed troop carrier squadrons.
 It was inactivated on 20 May 1972 and replaced in the reserves at Tinker by the 507th Tactical Fighter Group when the reserve unit at Tinker converted from airlift to fighter aircraft.

 Mission

 The 937th Training Group trains 16 enlisted Air Force medical specialties and three officer medical specialties across four squadrons and 39 geographically separated locations, offering more than 68 formal courses to develop the next generation of medical experts.
 It partners with The Medical Education and Training Campus and Air Education and Training Command Surgeon to provide advanced and supplemental courses, internship and degree awarding fellowships through formal courses, symposiums, and other educational partnerships to graduate 12,500 students annually.